prepsure/team-create-hats/readme.md

 You can find a published version of the plugin on the Roblox plugin marketplace [here](https://www.roblox.com/library/990908723/Team-Create-With-Hats).

 To install it locally, go to the `Releases` section of this repository and download the .rbxmx file.
 Then open Roblox Studio and click the `Plugins` tab and click `Plugins Folder` on the left.
-Then drag the file in there and you're done!
+Drag the file in there, restart studio, and you're done!

 ## Features